 Air pollution is a heterogeneous, complex mixture of gases, liquids and particulate matter (PM) that come from man-made and natural sources.
 The greenhouse gases — such as carbon dioxide, methane, etc. — produced from burning fossil fuel causes global warming, thus affecting us indirectly.
 There are, however, several environmental air pollutants that include carbon monoxide, oxides of nitrogen, sulfur dioxide, ozone, lead and PM that affect our health directly.
 They have a detrimental, short-term and long-term effect on our health.

 Prolonged exposure to polluted air not only increases the risk of various cancers, especially lung cancer, but also overall cardiopulmonary mortality (death from heart diseases and lung diseases).
 Recent data from areas with high levels of industrial pollution also suggest the possibility of increased risk of babies born with heart defect.
+In this case, people need to be very careful and also keep in touch with the best heart hospital in the Delhi.

 Over the past decade, PM, which is measured as Parts Per Million (PPM), has become a major focus of research.
 There is irrefutable scientific data that fine particles, which often manifest as smog (smoke + fog), in our so called modern cities during winters, may be even more directly harmful.
 These are very fine particles and so small that they are invisible to the human eye (at less than one ten-thousandth of an inch in diameter, or no more than 2.5 micrometers across).
 Fine particles can contribute to the development of potentially fatal heart and lung diseases because they slip past the body’s defense shield and can be absorbed deep into the lungs and bloodstream.
 They are not sneezed or coughed out the way larger natural particles, such as airborne soil and sand, are removed from the body’s airways.